davidpdrsn/staticish/README.markdown

 This is an experimental static-ish site generator.

-My idea behind this project is that I would like a static site generator that also handles dynamic content in the form of JSON responses.
-My hope is to make something that is a easy to use as a static site generator but still supports features like searching and other dynamic things.
+The idea behind this project is that I would like a static site generator that also handles dynamic content in the form of JSON responses.
+The hope is to make something that is as easy to use as a static site generator but still supports features like searching and other dynamic things.

 ## Todo
 - [ ] Add support for some kind of layout file.